trishanku-org/heaven/README.md

 - The container `gitcd` acts as an `etcd` shim which is backed by the Git repository.
 - The container `kube-apiserver` uses the `gitcd` container as the storage backend and acts as a local Kubernetes control-plane for the target controller.
 The target controller is configured to talk to this local `kube-apiserver` instead of the cluster's `kube-apiserver`.
+- The container `events-etcd` hosts a single-member `etcd` cluster for the high-traffic and somewhat transient `event` objects, so that the `gitcd` instance is not overwhelmed.

 This way, existing Kubernetes controllers can coordinate amongst one another while working independently without the need for a central control-plane.